jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 #

-- There doesn't appear to be any correlation between the number of videogames available and the mean sales of those videogames (there will be good selling videogames and badselling videogames, making more doesn't guarantee good or bad)
+There doesn't appear to be any correlation between the number of videogames available and the mean sales of those videogames (there will be good selling videogames and badselling videogames, making more doesn't guarantee good or bad).

-- the timefram a console is active for does appear to have a big impact on global sales, see PS3, X360, and Wii, following well selling consoles
+The timeframe a console is active for does appear to have a big impact on global sales, see PS3, X360, and Wii, following well selling consoles.

-- Competition does have a relatively large impact on sales
+Competition does have a relatively large impact on sales, the XOne and PS4 are a good example of competition, having a noticeably large impact on sales.

 --------------------